* * *

 Born and raised in Mid Michigan, Martin divides his time between coaching community baseball, Boy & Girl Scouts, and working for a large computer company.
 His wife of 10+ years is his rock and soul mate.
 Sexual get-a-ways, escaping for the weekend, or just plain locking the bedroom door are common in our relationship.
 Being a father of 10 kids (yours, mine and ours), there isn’t much he hasn’t seen or been a part of.
 “Our children are taught, by example, that a successful relationship is based on trust, respect, and communication – with a healthy dose of passion thrown in.
 As the children get older, we are also very open about sex.
 Sex-ed in school does very little for my kids.”
 In his free time, Martin likes working on his mini-farm and writing.
 The erotic fiction he writes for his wife has never been seen by another set of eyes, but maybe someday that will change.
 You can email Martin at daddygooseof8@gmail.com.

-You have read this article cancer / Martin Good / men's health / testicular cancer with the title Why Cancer Didn't Stop My Sex Life.
-You can bookmark this page URL http://lucero-momentosdepasion.blogspot.com/2013/01/why-cancer-didn-stop-my-sex-life.html.
+with the title Why Cancer Didn't Stop My Sex Life.
+You can bookmark this page URL https://lucero-momentosdepasion.blogspot.com/2013/01/why-cancer-didn-stop-my-sex-life.html.
 Thanks!